MissyCanada2019/firebase-justice-bot/README.md

 npm install
 ```

-### 2. Set Up Environment Variables
+### Step 3: Set Up Environment Variables

-Your project requires Firebase configuration to run.
+Your project requires Firebase configuration to run locally.
 Create a new file named `.env.local` in the root of your project directory and add the following lines.

 These values can be found in your `apphosting.yaml` file.